 Shoplifting penalties for felonies are much more serious.
 Depending on your criminal history, you may be unable to escape incarceration, if convicted of a class H felony.
 North Carolina’s felony sentencing chart looks at the offense class and your prior record level, though you may be placed into one of six levels.
 For a class H felony, you face between four and 25 months in prison.

-To learn more about the specific statutory penalties you face for a misdemeanor or felony shoplifting charge, call the Charlotte shoplifting lawyers at Randall & Stump, PLLC right away.
+To learn more about the specific statutory penalties you face for a misdemeanor or felony shoplifting charge, call the Charlotte shoplifting lawyers at Randall & Stump, Criminal Defense Attorneys right away.

 Defending Against Shoplifting Charges